ebenryanmallory/dynamic-blog/content/posts/2019-08-13-sponsorship.md

 date: '2019-08-13'
 postFeaturedImage: /images/uploads/papyrus.png
 excerpt: >-
-  I am currently seeking sponsorship from a 3D printing company.
+  Seeking sponsorship from a 3D printing company.
 If you have interest in promoting your products by demonstrating some awesome things they can make, please contact me.
 categories:
   - category: News
 ---